 Over the next few articles, we will answer all of the basic exercise and fitness questions you have.

 We will give you a step-by-step walkthrough on how to exercise appropriately, how to identify the best exercises, how to perform them, how much, how often, and most importantly, how to achieve your fitness goals.

-First, we will discuss 3 Essential Principles that you must understand about exercising, before you begin your journey.
+First, we will discuss 3 Basic Principles of Exercise that you must know before you begin your journey.

-The number 1 central concept of exercise and fitness, is that you must provide your body with a stimulus that it has not been exposed to before.
+In order to improve your fitness, you must provide your body with an exercise stimulus that it has not been exposed to before.

 This is a critical concept.

 Misunderstanding this concept is one of the main reasons why so many people fail to accomplish their fitness goals.